-We pay many claims at the full rate negotiated charge with a network provider and the recognized amount with an out-of-network provider, except for your share of the costs.
+We pay many claims at the recognized charge with a provider, except for your share of the costs.
 But sometimes we pay only some of the claim.
 And sometimes we deny payment entirely.
 Any time we deny even part of the claim that is an "adverse benefit determination" or "adverse decision".
 It is also an "adverse benefit determination" if we rescind your coverage entirely.